Inside: Everything you need to know to start a blog in 2021 to make money working at home.

 - Where – Where do you think this post will get the most engagement; is it a recipe that does well on Pinterest, a relatable parenting post that would get shares on Facebook, a step-by-step guide that’s searchable on Google?

-- How – How will your post help your readers; what problem are you solving?
+It’s also important to ask yourself this question: How will your post help your readers; what problem are you solving?

 New bloggers (myself included in those early days) have a tendency to write “diary style” posts – along the lines of “what I did today.”
 While your close family and friends may enjoy keeping up with your life, it won’t be as relevant to total strangers.